 Key Benefits:

-Shipping hard drives can raise some concerns in terms of damage and theft.
-If you make the decision to send your hard drive via a courier you have to make sure that it is packaged correctly so that it won’t get damaged in transit.
+- Shipping hard drives can raise some concerns in terms of damage and theft.
+If you use a courier be sure that it is packaged correctly to avoid damage in transit.
+During our testing, we identified the following pros and cons related to courier services.

 Pros: